adrianparilli/virtnbdbackup-docker/README.md

 *"Backup utility for libvirt, using the latest changed block tracking features.
 Create thin provisioned full and incremental backups of your kvm/qemu virtual machines."*

-(Refer to the [original source code](https://github.com/abbbi/virtnbdbackup) first, for better understanding, get familiar with syntax and help.)

-## Overwiew:
+## Overwiew
-Virtnbdbackup-docker is intended for scenarios where isn't viable for SysAdmins to provide a up-to-date dependencies (stable distros); or when this is totally impossible due to system constraints (inmutable / embedded rootfs, docker oriented OSes, etc.)
+Virtnbdbackup-docker is intended for scenarios where isn't viable to provide the necessary environment, such as dependencies or tools, due to system limitations; such as an old OS version, inmutable or embedded rootfs, live distros, docker oriented OSes, etc.

-This image includes 'virtnbdbackup' and 'virtnbdrestore' utils installed along with required dependecies, and currently is being built from `debian:bullseye-slim` as base.
+For production usage on servers or hosts without these mentioned limitations, it's much better to deploy directly, via your package manager or directly downloading/installing the latest version of its [source code](https://github.com/abbbi/virtnbdbackup)

-It has been successfully tested on UnRaid v6.9.2, but should work the same on many other distros, as much as below requirements can be accomplished.
+It was originally made to be used on UnRaid (tested since v6.9.2), but should work equally fine on any other GNN/Linux distro, as much as below requirements can be accomplished.

+This image includes 'virtnbdbackup' and 'virtnbdrestore' utils installed along with their required dependecies and other utilities such as latest Qemu Utils and OpenSSH Client in order to leverage all available features.

+Currently, is being built from `debian:bookworm-slim` as base OS.

+Refer to the [source code](https://github.com/abbbi/virtnbdbackup) for better understanding, and get familiar with syntax, help and troubleshooting.

-## Requirements:
+## Requirements
-- Docker Engine.
+- Docker Engine on the host server.
 See [Docker Documentation](https://docs.docker.com/get-docker/) for further instructions
-- libvirt >=6.0.0
-- To have performed the punctual modifications on VM's XML file and image format, as pointed at source code [README](https://github.com/abbbi/virtnbdbackup/blob/master/README.md), so this tool will work for you.

-Note: This image carries latest 'qemu-utils' as of its base OS for internal processing of images during restoration.
+- libvirt >=v6.0.0. on the host server, but >=v7.6.0 is highly recommended to avoid [patching XML VM definitions](https://github.com/abbbi/virtnbdbackup#libvirt-versions--760-debian-bullseye-ubuntu-20x)
+- Qemu guest agent installed and running inside guest OS.
+For *NIX guests, use the latest version (as of named) available from the package manager.
+For Windows guests, install latest [VirtIO drivers](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/)

-## Bind mounts:
+## Bind mounts

 - Virtnbdbackup needs to access libvirt's socket in order to work correctly, and attempts this via `/var/run/libvirt` path.

   In basically all mainstream distros of today (Debian, RedHat, Archlinux and the countless distros based on these) as in this image, `/var/run` is a symlink to `/run` and `/var/lock` a symlink to `run/lock`.
-  For the vast majority of scenarios the correct bind mount is: `-v /run:/run`
+  Therefore, for the vast majority of scenarios the correct bind mount is: `-v /run:/run`

-  But in certain cases (e.g. UnRaid) `/run` and `/var/run` are different folders.
+  But in some operating systems, `/run` and `/var/run` are still separated folders.
 Under this scenario you need to bind mount with `-v /var/run:/run`
-  And most likely, also with either `-v /var/lock:/run/lock` or `-v /var/run/lock:/run/lock` in order to run this container correctly.
+  And most likely, you will need to mount with either `-v /var/lock:/run/lock` or `-v /var/run/lock:/run/lock` in order to run this container correctly.

-  If you're in trouble with this, *read source FAQ* and create a persistent container (as described below) in order to debug, and get the correct bind mounts that work for your main host (you're encouraged to commit to improve this image.)
+  If you're in trouble with this, read source [FAQ](https://github.com/abbbi/virtnbdbackup#faq) and create a [persistent container](###persistent-container) in order to debug, and get the correct bind mounts that work for your main host.

 - Virtnbdbackup and virtnbdrestore create sockets for backup/restoration jobs tasks at `/var/tmp`.
 Ensure to always add a bind mount with `-v /var/tmp:/var/tmp`

 - Finally, to warrant clearness with all input commands, it's convenient to use same paths for backup (and restoration) bind mounts at both endpoints, such as `-v /mnt/backups:/mnt/backups` in order to parse commands in same way as you were running it natively on your main host.

-## Usage Examples:
+## Usage Examples

-### Full Backup:
+### Full Backup

 `docker run --rm \`